pce-uw-jscript400/w2-express/readme.md

 * **Question:** Why do you think `node_modules/` is included in there?

-* **Your Answer: they are common files that are not tracked or dont need to be tracked
+* **Your Answer: they are common files that are not tracked or dont need to be tracked and change often

 ---